grafana/grafana/docs/sources/getting-started/timeseries-dimensions.md

 **TODO**: Example of data, table probably.

-With time series data, the data often contains more than a single series and is a set of multiple time series.
+With time series data, the data often contains more than a single series, and is a set of multiple time series.
 Many Grafana data sources support this type of data.
-The common case is issuing a single query for a measurement such as temperature as well an requesting an additional property such as location.
+The common case is issuing a single query for a measurement such as temperature as well as requesting an additional property such as location.
 In this case multiple series are returned back from that single query as a set, where each series in this case has unique location.
-To uniquely identify these series, Grafana stores this information in _Labels_.
+To uniquely identify these series within the set, Grafana stores this information in _Labels_.

 ## Labels

-How dimensions are stored as Labels
+Each time series in Grafana optionally has Labels.
+Labels are set a of key/value pairs.
+For example Labels could be `{location=us}` or could be `{country=us,state=ma,city=boston}`.
+Within a set of time series, the combination of its name and labels identifies each series.

+Different source of time series data have dimensions stored natively, or common storage patterns that allow the data to be extracted into labels.
+Time series databases (TSBBs) generally natively support for dimensionality.
+In TSDBs such as Graphite or OpenTSDB the term _tags_ is used - in Prometheus the same term as used as in Grafana - _Labels_.

+In table databases such SQL, these dimensions are generally the `GROUP BY` parameters of a query.

+By storing dimensionality as Labels in Grafana it allows for the possibility of data transformations and alerting to also support multiple-dimensions.

 Other terms:
 Tags, Dimensions, Group By, Split on, Factor, Categorical Value

-Dimension examples from TSDBs.

 ## Multiple-Dimensions in Table Format